NatLabRockies/AthenaGSEPaper/README.md

 # GSE electrification analysis
 This repo contains the input data and code for the GSE electrification analysis.
+Running the analysis for all airports can take a long time.
+Therefore, a demo has been provided in the Demo folder so reviewers can test the code using a sample airport, SLC.

 ##### Step 1 is to scale up the flight data by using the BTS Airline On-Time dataset and the T-100 Segment dataset to construct a complete, time-resolved flight activity profile at each airport.
 The flight data obtained from the BTS dataset is too large and thus not included here.
 The BTS Airline On-Time flight data and the T-100 Segment data are available at: https://data.nrel.gov/submissions/298.